LeZheng/Owl-CL-document/CLHS-doc/19-Filenames.md

 The symbol :newest refers to the largest version number that already exists in the file system when reading, overwriting, appending, superseding, or directory listing an existing file.
 The symbol :newest refers to the smallest version number greater than any existing version number when creating a new file.

-The symbols nil, :unspecific, and :wild have special meanings and restrictions; see Section 19.2.2.2 (Special Pathname Component Values) and Section 19.2.2.5 (Restrictions on Constructing Pathnames).
+The symbols nil, :unspecific, and :wild have special meanings and restrictions; see Section 19.2.2.2 (特殊路径名成员值) and Section 19.2.2.5 (构造路径名的限制).

 Other symbols and integers have implementation-defined meaning.